undp/open.undp.org/_posts/about/0001-01-01-about-transparency.md

 - South-South cooperation information sharing
 - Alignment of aid information with budget and medium-term expenditure frameworks

-Among its planned innovations to open.undp.org, UNDP will in 2013 UNDP will start publishing quarterly project-level information, including sub-national geolocation and additional activity-level financial attributes.
+Among its planned innovations to open.undp.org, in 2013 UNDP will start publishing quarterly project-level information, including sub-national geolocation and additional activity-level financial attributes.
 UNDP is also reviewing and updating several policy guidelines.

 ###Notes on UNDP work